 If a dose of pain relief has NOT been administered the school will administer one standard dose with parental consent.
 Parents will be requested to complete the 'Parent/Carer Consent to Administer Short-Term Non-Prescribed 'Ad-Hoc' Medicines'.
 This will cover the administered medication.
-Staff will record and inform parents of the time and dosage.
+Staff will record and inform parents of the time and dosage via a pink slip.